Meetawa/learn-react-js/src/02_React_Hooks/00_Introducing_Hooks/readme.md

 - The react team has no plan to remove classes from React.
 - Hooks can’t be used inside class components and but the app can definitely mix class-based components and functional components with Hooks.
 - Hooks doesn’t violate any existing React concepts.
 Instead, Hooks provide a direct API to react concepts such as props, state, context, refs and life-cycle.

+# Hook Rules

+- There are 3 rules for hooks:
+  - Hooks can only be called inside React function components.
+  - Hooks can only be called at the top level of a component.
+  - Hooks cannot be conditional